 • Become a Pediatric Nurse Practitioner.

-• Take on a leadership role in the nursing team, such as Charge Nurse.
+• Take on a coaching role in the nursing team, such as Charge Nurse.

 Skills and Qualifications: